awsdocs/aws-batch-user-guide/doc_source/best-practices.md

 # Best Practices for AWS Batch<a name="best-practices"></a>

 You can use AWS Batch to run a variety of demanding computational workloads at scale without managing a complex architecture\.
-AWS Batch jobs can be used in a large range of scenarios and use cases in a diverse array of industries and institutions, including epidemiology, gaming, and machine learning\.
+AWS Batch jobs can be used in a wide range of use cases in areas such as epidemiology, gaming, and machine learning\.

-This topic provides an overview of best practices to consider while using AWS Batch, in addition to practical guidance for how to run and optimize your workloads when using AWS Batch\.
+This topic covers the best practices to consider while using AWS Batch and guidance on how to run and optimize your workloads when using AWS Batch\.

 **Topics**
 + [When to use AWS Batch](#bestpractice1)